 Victorian Wave Partners Wave Power Station

-(Project closed 8 August 2014) This project involved the construction and operation of the world’s first large-scale grid-connected wave power station using Victorian Wave Partners' PowerBuoy technology.
+(Project closed 8 August 2014 – no funds were paid to Victorian Wave Partners Pty Ltd) This project involved the construction and operation of the world’s first large-scale grid-connected wave power station using Victorian Wave Partners' PowerBuoy technology.
+ARENA’s funding commitment was $66,465,000.

 - Lead organisation: